My friend’s answer to Shakespeare’s question, “What dreams may come when we shed this mortal coil?” follows:

 First, we must decide if there is a God.

-In addition, the microscopic DNA molecule of hundreds of chains of atoms, each in precise order, all different from each other, resulting in 7 Billion People all distinct from each other, is evidence of the incredible, unfathomable Power & Wisdom of an Eternal Designer – God.
+In addition, the microscopic DNA molecule of hundreds of chains of atoms, each in precise, specific order, all different from each other, resulting in 7 Billion People, all distinct from each other, is evidence of the incredible, unfathomable Power & Wisdom of an Eternal Designer – God.

 During his life, Christ performed many miracles, curing hundreds of people, from a variety of illnesses, in a variety of locations.
 More importantly, Christ raised Lazarus from the dead, after 3 days.
 Most Important, Christ rose from the dead 3 days after being crucified.
 The risen Christ was seen by over 500 people, over 40 days.

-Christians believe that Christ’s Death & Resurrection was God’s intimate involvement in the reconciliation between God and His Creation.
-And after death, Christians believe what the Bible states, “No more death, no more pain, no more tears.”
+Christians believe that Christ’s Death & Resurrection was God’s intimate involvement in the relationship between God and His Creation.
+It was God’s re-grafting of the “Broken Branches” into the “Living Vine”.
+And after their body’s death, Christians experience, “No more death, nor pain, nor tears.”
+“For God creates all things new.”
 It would be an eternity of Peace & Joy in the presence of the companionship of God.

 However, additional intervening parameters determine our choices: